vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/ldap_auth.md

     * The CA certificate, that your LDAP server TLS certificate is signed by, in PEM format
     * Make sure that you are accessing the LDAP server via a hostname or IP SAN that is defined in your LDAP server TLS certificate.
 If not, you will not be able to use your LDAP server as-is from `vtgate`.

-Once you have your prerequisites above ready, you can now construct your JSON configuration file for `vtgate` using the command line parameter `-mysql_ldap_auth_config_file`.
+Once you have your prerequisites above ready, you can now construct your JSON configuration file for `vtgate` using the command line parameter `--mysql_ldap_auth_config_file`.
 The content of this file is a JSON format object with string key/value members as follows:

 ```shell
 {